Code-Institute-Submissions/Portfolio-Project-One-1/README.md

 * The ability to expand the site further in the future of individual excersise equipment available.
 * Also future expansion of allowing clients to design their space virtually to show what is acheivable.

+* The client wanted to express the look of a professional elegant committed site to achieve one final goal and that is to create safisticated engineered workout spaces suitbale for anyone and evryone.

+## Testing